binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 It doesn't pay to take the path of least resistance when setting up our VPS partitions during installation.
 Combining file system resources with lesser requirements for higher privileges, with those that have greater requirements, contradicts the principle of least privilege.
 Simply, some resources that don't need extra privileges to do their job, are granted them regardless.
 This allows attackers to exploit the opportunity, by swapping in (writing) and executing malicious files, directly or indirectly.

-If a target file of interest to an attacker is word writeable, user writeable, or even group writeable, then the attacker will be able to swap or trojanize the file.
+If a target file of interest to an attacker is world writeable, user writeable, or even group writeable, then the attacker will be able to swap or trojanize the file.
 Only if the mounted file system is restrictive will the action be mitigated.

 {#vps-identify-risks-unnecessary-and--vulnerable-services-overly-permissive-file-permissions-ownership-and-lack-of-segmentation-mitigations}
 1. The first risk is at the file permission and ownership level